Christian Purslow

-Christian Purslow (born 14 December 1963) is a British businessman who is the chief executive officer of the Premier League club Aston Villa Football Club.
+Christian Purslow (born 14 December 1963) is a British businessman who was most recently the chief executive officer of the Premier League club Aston Villa Football Club.
 He was the co-founder of private equity firm MidOcean Partners and was the former managing director of Liverpool Football Club and the former managing director and head of global commercial activities at Chelsea Football Club.

 Early life

 After attending Aylesbury Grammar School, he went on to graduate with a degree in modern and medieval languages at Fitzwilliam College, Cambridge.
-He later earned an MBA at Harvard Business School where he was a Baker Scholar, finishing in the top five percent of his class.
+He later earned an MBA at Harvard Business School where he was a Baker Scholar.

 Career

 Purslow trained as an analyst with L.E.K.
 Consulting, before joining the Burton Group as executive assistant to the CEO.
 After becoming head of new business development for Reuters, he joined Credit Suisse First Boston as head of UK mergers and acquisitions.
 He then joined Schroders Salomon Smith Barney as head of cable, media and entertainment investment, before becoming managing director of DB Capital Partners.
 It was while in this position, that DB Capital Partners was spun-out, in which he became managing director of new private equity firm, MidOcean Partners.